Meet the Team

 David enjoys being a Dad to his two-year-old daughter and is looking forward to baby number 2!

-Jade Bilusich – Occupational Therapist – Interactive Learning Specialist
+Jade Bilusich – Occupational Therapist – Assistive Technology Specialist

-Jade joined Link Assistive in 2018 as an Occupational Therapist and Interactive Learning Specialist, as well as assistive technology support for South Australia.
-Jade graduated from UniSA in 2007 with a Bachelor of Applied Science (Occupational Therapy) and has over 10 years’ experience as an Occupational Therapist, working with children and adults with a range of neurodevelopmental and physical disabilities.
+Jade joined Link Assistive in 2018 as the Assistive Technology Specialist for South Australia, and the specialist for sensory technology for Link Sensory across Australia.
+Jade graduated from UniSA in 2007 with a Bachelor of Applied Science (Occupational Therapy) and has over 13 years’ experience as an Occupational Therapist, working with children and adults with a range of neurodevelopmental and physical disabilities.
 Jade holds current registration with the Australian Health Practitioner Registration Agency (AHPRA) and is a member of OT Australia.

 Jade leads the assessment, design and implementation of multisensory projects at Link Assistive, including training users in the benefits and applications of their completed space.
 Jade also oversees the interactive learning products at Link Assistive and enjoys translating the features of these technologies to therapeutic applications for clients.